kyma-project/telemetry-manager/docs/contributor/releasing.md

 This release process covers the steps to release new major and minor versions for the Kyma Telemetry module.

-1. Verify that all issues in the [Github milestone](https://github.com/kyma-project/telemetry-manager/milestones) related to the version are closed.
+1. Verify that all issues in the [GitHub milestone](https://github.com/kyma-project/telemetry-manager/milestones) related to the version are closed.

 2. Close the milestone.

-3. Create a new [Github milestone](https://github.com/kyma-project/telemetry-manager/milestones) for the next version.
+3. Create a new [GitHub milestone](https://github.com/kyma-project/telemetry-manager/milestones) for the next version.

 4. Bump the `telemetry-manager/main` branch with the new versions for the dependent images.
    Create a PR to `telemetry-manager/main` with the following changes: